olympianoiseco/AudiounitFileBrowserBug/README.md

             }
         })

-    // Indicate the view and AU are connected needsConnection = false
+    // Indicate the view and the audio unit have a connection. needsConnection = false

-    // Sync UI with parameter state
+    // Sync the UI with the parameter state. updateUI()
-    updateUI()
 }
 ```